 Rebuild & Recovery | Leyte, Phillippines

 On November 8, 2013, one of the most dangerous typhoons on record hit the island of Leyte – and neighboring islands – in the eastern Visayas region of the Philippines.
-Dubbed a super typhoon, Haiyan (known locally as Yolanda) damaged or destroyed homes numbering in the 100,000s.
-After our initial response on the island of...LEARN MORE >
+Dubbed a super typhoon, Haiyan (known locally as Yolanda) damaged or destroyed 1.1 million homes.
+After our initial response on the island of Leyte, we...LEARN MORE >